New Project: Use Memory Techniques to Learn Brazilian Portuguese

 When I was in Greece last summer I experimented with a technique to learn languages described by Dominic O’Brien in some of his books.
 Here is how the technique works:

 Dominic took the linkword method, where a foreign word can be associated with a word or image in English.
 (Edit: this technique is also mentioned in Harry Lorayne’s books.)
-Then he improved the concept by adding the idea of organizing words by placing the images in locations according to the language’s grammar.
+Then he improved the concept by adding the idea of organizing words by placing the images in memory palace locations according to the language’s grammar.
 Here’s an example of how I experimented with the technique in Greek:

 First I took my hometown and split it into several sections.
 The book on learning Greek that I was using split verbs into three conjugation groups.
 I placed images for verbs in three separate parks depending on which verb group they were in.